-The favorites after the group stage
+The favorites after the first Round of 32 ties

-| # | Team | Group | Pts | GD | Odds | Win probability |
+| # | Team | Status | Latest result | Title chance | Read |

 1. Argentina: defending the title